erg-lang/erg/doc/EN/compiler/inference.md

 ## Implementation of type variables

-Type variables were originally expressed as follows in `Type` of [ty.rs].
+Type variables were originally expressed as follows in `Type` of [ty.rs](../../../crates/erg_compiler/ty/mod.rs).
 It's now implemented in a different way, but it's essentially the same idea, so I'll consider this implementation in a more naive way.
 `RcCell<T>` is a wrapper type for `Rc<RefCell<T>>`.

 ```rust